Ooty Varkey: The Complete Guide to India's GI-Tagged Biscuit from the Nilgiris

 What the GI tag guarantees: Any product legitimately sold as "Ooty Varkey" with GI certification must have been physically made in the Nilgiris district using traditional methods.
 The baker must be registered with the Ooty Varkey Producers Welfare Association, which oversees GI compliance.

-The Long Road to the GI Tag — A Story Worth Knowing
+The Long Road to the GI Tag — Eight Years in the Making

 The GI tag did not arrive overnight.
 It took eight years of effort.

-The application was submitted on August 3, 2015, by the Ooty Varkey Producers Welfare Association, bolstered by evidence of its historical production dating back to the British colonial era and ongoing traditional practices in local bakeries.
-Startup India
+The application was submitted on 3 August 2015 by the Ooty Varkey Producers Welfare Association, supported by evidence of its historical production dating to the British colonial era and ongoing traditional practices in local bakeries.

-The GI tag was finally accorded to Ooty Varkey in 2022–23 Navyug Global, marking the culmination of a collective effort by over 90 Nilgiris bakers to protect what is, ultimately, their livelihood and their heritage.
+The GI tag was finally accorded to Ooty Varkey in 2023 under GI No. 529, marking the culmination of a collective effort by the Nilgiris bakers to protect what is, ultimately, their livelihood and their heritage.

 When you buy GI-certified Ooty Varkey from OotyMade, you are not just buying a biscuit.
 You are participating in the economic ecosystem that makes it possible for those 90+ families of bakers in the Nilgiris to continue doing what their parents and grandparents did — protected from cheap imitation, supported by genuine demand.